Back to news

 Release date: 19 February 2026 | Status: Active | Licence: Closed

 Google quietly shipped a model that does something most of its rivals still can't.
-On 19 February 2026, Google DeepMind released Gemini 3.1 Pro, and the number that got everyone's attention was its score on a reasoning test built specifically to be hard to game: 77.1% on ARC-AGI-2.
+On 19 February 2026, Google DeepMind released Gemini 3.1 Pro (opens in a new tab), and the number that got everyone's attention was its score on a reasoning test built specifically to be hard to game: 77.1% on ARC-AGI-2 (opens in a new tab).

 Here's why that matters for a business reader who has no interest in benchmark trivia.
 Most AI tests can be passed by a model that has effectively seen the answers before.
 ARC-AGI-2 is built to block that.
 It throws problems at a model that aren't in any training set, so a high score points to actual problem-solving rather than good memory.
 Gemini 3.1 Pro got more of those right than almost anything else on the market.